SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

         1. It is a function type whose result or input type is not fully-typed.
         2. It is a tuple type with an element that is not fully-typed.
-        A tuple element is fully-typed unless it has no explicit type (which is permitted for defaultable elements) or its explicit type is not fully-typed.
+        A tuple element is fully-typed unless it has no explicit type (which is permitted for defaultable elements)
+        or its explicit type is not fully-typed.
-        In other words, *a type is fully-typed unless it syntactically contains a tuple element with no explicit type annotation*.
+        In other words,
+        a type is fully-typed
+        unless it syntactically contains a tuple element with no explicit type annotation.

     A type being 'fully-typed' informally means that the type is specified directly from its type annotation without needing contextual or other information to resolve its type."

     Does this mean:

         1. A type T = (t, Int) is not fully typed because t is a type variable, not a concrete type;
         2. A type T = (expr, b : Int) is not fully typed because expr is an expression with no type annotation?

 .. docnote:: Why is this important information to know?
     How does it relate to Swift's type inference behavior?